plugwise/plugwise-beta/README.md

 Results of our tests are checked by Travis, click the left button (the one that should say 'Build passing' :)) on the [Plugwise-Smile repository](https://github.com/plugwise/Plugwise-Smile/).

-# ~~There is Anna support in HA Core already~~ replaced by the new Plugwise component, based on this beta-version.
+# ~~There is Anna support in HA Core already~~ Replaced by the new Plugwise component, based on this beta-version.

 And from the original sources by @laetificat it was improved upon and upstreamed by @CoMPaTech and improved and maintained by @bouwew

-As things like async were in high demand from HA, desired by the original author and a great challenge for us we rewrote it largely.
+As things like async were in high demand from HA Core, desired by the original author and a great challenge for us we rewrote it largely.
 The Plugwise Smile Beta repository (accompanying the Plugwise-Smile python module) is intended for development purposes, just as `anna-ha` was for `haanna` (respectively the original before upstreaming and original python module).

 And yes anna-ha with haanna (to some degree) support Anna v1.8 - but they don't support Adam nor the Smile P1